gdautoqa/gdautoqa/README.md

 ## About Me
 As a Lead Software Quality Assurance Engineer and Scrum Master, I enhance software quality through automation and testing strategies.
 I excel in designing test frameworks and automated solutions that streamline processes and improve efficiency.

 I leverage innovative solutions to boost testing efficiency and accuracy, drawing on extensive experience in both automated and manual testing to ensure comprehensive coverage and reliability.
-I advocate for product quality through feature, functional, regression, and end-to-end testing, and my expertise in defect tracking helps promptly resolve issues and maintain high standards.
+I advocate for product quality through feature, functional, performance, regression, and end-to-end testing, and my expertise in defect tracking helps promptly resolve issues and maintain high standards.

 I analyze functional specifications to ensure precise requirements and lead QA teams, fostering a culture of continuous improvement and collaboration.
 As a proponent of Agile methodologies, I lead teams in Agile practices to enhance collaboration and adaptability, aligning projects with business goals.
 I coordinate testing and deployment activities within CI/CD pipelines, ensuring smooth transitions through the SDLC.